 Abbaye de Belloc is a sheep's milk cheese with a mild, nutty flavor that is always a crowd pleaser.
-Its agreeable flavor pairs well with practically any style of syrah.
-Other sheep's milk cheeses to try with syrah are Onetik Pilota, Vermont Shepherd, Trade Lake Cedar made by Love Tree Farm or Serra de Estrela from Portugal.
+Its agreeable flavor pairs well with practically any style of Syrah.
+Other sheep's milk cheeses to try with this wine are Onetik Pilota, Vermont Shepherd, Trade Lake Cedar made by Love Tree Farm, or Serra de Estrela from Portugal.

 04 of 05